mitchness/DoorDilemma/README.md

          You did the right thing.
 She was far.
 There's a door distance limit.
 Everyone knows that.

                 LARRY
          Exacty!
 Thank you!
-I’m not the Door Doorman!
-It’s not a hotel!
-         And besides, if that door shuts by the time she gets there.
+If that door shuts by the time she gets there.
          That's it.
 That's fair.
+         I’m not some bellhop with door duties.
+If she’s not there in time, game over.
+Door’s closed.

                 JEFF
-         It's like you weren't even there.
+         Like you were never even part of the equation.

                 LARRY
-         But you know..., the door was one of those slow-shutters.
+         But you know..., the door was one of those slow-shutters — you know the kind.

                 JEFF
+         The fake-out slow ones?
          Well that makes it hard to gauge.

                 LARRY
          It sure does.
 And to top it off, it was one of those doors that has the last second slams.
+         Teases you like it’s staying open... then snaps shut like a bear trap.

                 JEFF
-         You never know if they are going to do that.
+         Those are the worst.
+Totally unpredictable.
+Mechanical treachery.

 JEFF’S WIFE enters.